antimof/UxPlay/README.txt

 15. Added Raspberry Pi support (accelerated hardware decoding) with -rpi option.

-16. Added otions to dump audio and/or video to file.
+16. Added options to dump audio and/or video to file.

 Disclaimer
 ==========